rishi97/helm-charts/keycloak_pgoperator/keycloak-zolando-pg/README.md

 ### Configure Ingress

 This chart provides support for Ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.

 To enable Ingress integration, set `ingress.enabled` to `true`.
 The `ingress.hostname` property can be used to set the host name.
 The `ingress.tls` parameter can be used to add the TLS configuration for this host.
 It is also possible to have more than one host, with a separate TLS configuration for each host.
-[Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/keycloak/configuration/configure-ingress/).

-### Configure TLS Secrets for use with Ingress

-The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
-[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/enable-tls-ingress/).

 ### Use with ingress offloading SSL